Vince Offer

-Offer Shlomi (עופר שלומי; born April 25, 1964), better known as Vince Offer or Vince Shlomi, is an Israeli-American infomercial pitchman, director, writer, and comedian.
+Offer Shlomi (עופר שלומי; born April 25, 1964), better known as Vince Offer or Vince Shlomi, is an Israeli-American infomercial pitchman, screenwriter, actor and director, who is the president and CEO of television advertising industry Square One Entertainment.
 Offer's first major work was the 1999 comedy film The Underground Comedy Movie.
-Offer owns, produces, and appears in television commercials for his products "ShamWow!", an absorbent towel; the "Slap Chop", a kitchen utensil; a lint roller called the "Schticky"; a liquid cleaner called "InVinceable"; and another kitchen utensil called "Crank Chop".
-He has also officially advertised other products that he does not own, such as Quicky Grass.
+He appears in television commercials for his own products including "ShamWow!", an absorbent towel; the "Slap Chop", a kitchen utensil; a lint roller called the "Schticky"; a liquid cleaner called "InVinceable"; and another kitchen utensil called "Crank Chop".

 Early life

-Offer Shlomi was born in Beersheva, Israel and grew up in Sheepshead Bay, Brooklyn, New York.
-As a child, he was fascinated by Crazy Eddie commercials.
-Offer would shovel his neighbors’ driveways as a teen, working until the night.
-He dropped out of high school when he was 17 and moved to Los Angeles, changing his name to Vince Offer.
+Offer Shlomi was born in Beersheva, Israel.
+His family immigrated to the U.S. when he was a child and he grew up in Sheepshead Bay, Brooklyn, New York.
+Offer grew up with a single mother.
+Offer dropped out of high school at the age of 17 and moved to Los Angeles.
+He changed his name to Vince Offer in 1986 and started appearing on public access television.

 Career

 Film

-In 1999, Offer directed and appeared in The Underground Comedy Movie, which was met with extremely negative reviews.
-DVDs of the film were marketed via television infomercial.
-The film also led to several lawsuits.
-Although the film was released and screened in 1999, Offer was bankrupt by 2002 and home video distribution plans were shelved.
-Offer, who had previously been a successful vegetable chopper salesman and businessman, resumed selling vegetable choppers at swap meets to support himself and raise money to complete his film project.
+In 1996, Offer directed and appeared in The Underground Comedy Movie, which was met with negative reviews and led to several lawsuits.
+Many of the sketches were remade from when Offer appeared on public access television around the 1980s.
+Although the film was released and screened in 1999, Offer was bankrupt by 2002 and home video distribution plans were shelved, so he started selling the film via infomercials airing on Comedy Central between 2:00 AM and 4:00 AM.
 Within a few months, he had earned enough to resume production, and the movie was finally completed, released, and marketed entirely on late-night infomercials that Offer paid for with his earnings from the swap meet vegetable chopper sales.
 The film has sold in excess of 100,000 copies and Offer has used the proceeds from sales to file a lawsuit against the Church of Scientology.
 He is an ex-Scientologist.
 In 2011, he appeared as himself in the Adam Sandler film Jack and Jill.
 Title character Jill, played by Sandler, referred to him as "the ShamWow guy".

 In 2013, Offer released the universally panned InAPPropriate Comedy, which he directed, wrote and appears in as a character called 'Peeping Tom'.
 The film was originally envisioned as a sequel to Underground Comedy Movie.
 The film features stars Rob Schneider, Michelle Rodriguez, Adrien Brody, and Lindsay Lohan.
-Examples of film sketches include comedian Ari Shaffir as 'The Amazing Racist', with deliberately offensive hidden-camera encounters with members of different minority groups, and Brody as 'Flirty Harry', a Dirty Harry spoof.

 Infomercial marketing

-Background

-Offer funded The Underground Comedy Movie with his own money, but had difficulty selling it.
-He put the trailer in an infomercial, and claims to have sold 50,000 copies via direct order and 50,000 more in stores.
-In 2010, he advertised Eminem's Recovery album.
-In 2020, Eminem celebrated the 10th anniversary of his album, Recovery, by introducing merchandise and sharing the original commercial starring Offer.
+After his successful infomercials for The Underground Comedy Movie, he ran an ad in 2010 for Eminem's Recovery album.
+In 2020, Eminem celebrated the album's 10th anniversary by introducing merchandise and sharing the original commercial starring Offer.